franespiga/gymfolio/README.md

 Gymfolio is compatible with most of the Stable Baselines 3 agents, and has been tested with a subset of them both with discrete and continuous action spaces.
 Gymfolio also has been successfully used in training Decision Transformers, generating trajectories to train the agent offline.

-## Example
-An example of the usage of StableBaselines3 is provided in `examples/ex_SB3.py`.
-It uses the `data/example.h5` datasets in HDF5 format, which can be downloaded [here](10.6084/m9.figshare.27325329).

-## Installation
-`Gymfolio` uses `poetry` for package management and installation.
-Clone the repository contents and run

-* `pip install poetry` if your python environment does not have it installed.
-* In the same terminal, navigate to the project directory and input `poetry install`
-* The example `examples/ex_SB3.py` can be run with the default parameters.